Island Boys: Career

 While in jail as teenagers, the brothers decided to pursue a rap career.
 In October 2021, a video of the duo performing a song went viral on Twitter.
-The pair's distinctive appearance, including tattoos, diamond teeth, and vertical dreadlocks helped turn their video into a meme that gained traction on Tiktok.
+The pair's distinctive appearance, including tattoos, diamond teeth, and vertical dreadlocks helped turn their video into a meme that gained traction on TikTok.
 They subsequently turned down a record deal with Kodak Black.
-Their first major performance took place in November of that year following the debut of their official music video.
+The original video garnered 9 million views before it was deleted.